YahooArchive/mojito/docs/dev_guide/topics/mojito_yui_config.rst

 .. note:: The ``loader-base`` module is a :ref:`synthetic module <seed_configure-synthetic>`
-          that loads the information and organizes the Mojito code and modules that your application needs, but does not load or affect the loading of YUI.
+          that loads the information and organizes the Mojito code and modules that your application needs, but does not load YUI or affect the loading of YUI.

 .. _yui_with_mojito-specifying:

 Specifying YUI Modules
 ######################

-You can configure Mojito to load specific modules from the YUI version bundled with Mojito by adding the module names to the ``yui.config.seed`` array.
+As we mentioned earlier, you can also configure Mojito to load specific modules from the YUI version bundled with Mojito by adding the module names to the ``yui.config.seed`` array.

 The example ``application.json`` below configures Mojito to load the YUI modules ``cache-base`` and ``io-base`` as well as the default modules.